 This week’s featured 3D print was submitted by Julia Yan and the EcoSpin team.

-Learn more about the Biotech Common’s 3D printing service which is proud to print complimentary objects and provide 3D design consultations contributing to innovation in teaching, learning, research, and clinical care at the University of Pennsylvania.
+Learn more about 3D printing at the Holman Biotech Commons.
+The Bollinger Digital Fabrication Lab is proud to provide complimentary objects and 3D design consultations contributing to innovation in teaching, learning, research, and clinical care at the University of Pennsylvania.

 Categories: Featured 3D Print